grumpper/sample-fargate-webapp/README.md

 * Secret / access Key pair for authentication as an IAM user
 * That IAM user should have sufficient permissions to deploy the infrastructure
 * Configured tfbackend file for the terraform code (so S3 bucket already created)
+* ECR Repo to store the container images

 ### Examples for the required files: